hm-harshit/Tinder-Unblur-Likes/README.md

 ## Support & Issues

 If you encounter any issues or need assistance with the project, please create an issue on the GitHub repo or contact the maintainers directly.

+## License

+Tinder Unblur Photos Who Likes You is released under the MIT License.
+By using this project, you agree to the terms and conditions specified in the license.
+A copy of the license can be found in the `LICENSE` file in the repository.